eclipse-theia/theia-website/src/docs/user_ai.md

 ### Azure

 All models hosted on Azure that are compatible with the OpenAI API are accessible via the [Provider for OpenAI Compatible Models](#openai-compatible-models-eg-via-vllm) provider.
-Note that some models hosted on Azure may require different settings for the system message, which are detailed in the [OpenAI Compatible Models](#openai-compatible-models-eg-via-vllm) section.
+Note that some models hosted on Azure may require different settings for the system message, which are detailed in the [OpenAI Compatible Models](#openai-compatible-models-eg-via-vllm) section and the [Readme](https://github.com/eclipse-theia/theia/tree/master/packages/ai-openai#azure-openai).

 ### Anthropic